Jim Leonhard: New York Jets

 On December 3, 2010, Leonhard suffered a fractured tibia after a collision with wide receiver Patrick Turner during practice.
 He underwent surgery the same night and was ruled out for the rest of the 2010 season.
-Leonhard played 11 games in 2010 making 56 tackles, 1 interception, 4 passes defended, 1 forced fumble, and 1 fumble recovery.
+Leonhard played 11 games in 2010 making 56 tackles, one interception, four passes defended, one forced fumble and one fumble recovery.
 The Jets would go to the play-offs again but lose the AFC Championship to the Pittsburgh Steelers.

 During a game against the Kansas City Chiefs on December 11, 2011, Leonhard landed awkwardly after catching an interception thrown by Tyler Palko.
 Leonhard was carried off the field by a medical cart.
 A few days later, an MRI revealed that there was a torn patellar tendon in his right knee.
 As a result, Leonhard was eliminated for the rest of the 2011 season.
-Leonhard played 13 games in 2011 making 48 tackles, 1 interception, 6 passes defended, 1 forced fumble, and 1 fumble recovery.
+Leonhard played 13 games in 2011 making 48 tackles, one interception, six passes defended, one forced fumble and one fumble recovery.

 Denver Broncos

 In August 2012, Leonhard agreed to a one-year deal with the Denver Broncos.
-During the 2012 season with the Broncos, Leonhard made 17 tackles, 2 interceptions, 3 passes defended, and 1 fumble recovery in 16 games (1 start).
+During the 2012 season with the Broncos, Leonhard made 17 tackles and had two interceptions, three passes defended and one fumble recovery in 16 games (one start).